jbmitch/transit-gateway/connecting-vpcs-classic-infrastructure.md

 You can now choose and configure the network connections you want to add to your transit gateway:
 1. Select the **classic infrastructure** network connection type from the list.

-All IBM Cloud Classic Infrastructure networks across regions will connect using this connection, regardless of the transit gateway’s local or global routing setting.
+All of your IBM Cloud Classic Infrastructure networks across regions are accessible through this connection, regardless of the transit gateway’s local or global routing setting.
 {: tip}

 2. Click **Add Connection**.